arisgk/music-library-web/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+[Jest](https://jestjs.io/) is used for test running and assertions.
+[Enzyme](https://airbnb.io/enzyme/index.html) is used for Jest snapshots shallow rendering.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>